 Students are provided with opportunities to add depth to their learning and develop personal skills through a rich and varied enrichment programme.
 Students will have the chance to enjoy new experiences and consolidate their timetabled learning through this programme.
 Further detailed information on the opportunities available to students can be found in the academy’s Enrichment Brochure.

 During Years 7 and 8, students will study a broad and balanced curriculum which includes English, maths and science.
 Students will also study a range of expressive arts subjects, geography, history, religious education through the Life programme, computer science, technology subjects, a modern foreign language and physical education.

 Students will start studying GCSE or equivalent courses in Year 9.
 These will include English (including English Literature), mathematics and science (which includes physics, chemistry and biology).
 Students will also study physical education and the Life programme.

 During Years 9 to 11, students will study a variety of Guided Pathway courses.
 These courses will all contribute to the qualifications a student will gain over the course of Key Stage 4.
 The courses currently being delivered at Key Stage 4 are included in the table below.

-A copy of the Guided Pathways Booklet, issued in December can we viewed or downloaded by following the links below, alongside the parental invitation letter and the full presentation from the event (which will be uploaded after the Thursday):
+A copy of the Guided Pathways Booklet, issued in December can we viewed or downloaded by following the links below, alongside the parental invitation letter and the full presentation from the event on the 20 December:

-A letter and information regarding our Guided Pathways Process for current Year 10 was send home via students before the Christmas holidays.
-Many thanks to parents, carers who will have discussed the content with their sons/daughters.
+A letter and information regarding our Guided Pathways Process for current Year 10 was send home via students at the beginning of December.
+Many thanks to parents and carers who will have discussed the content with their child.

 A copy of the letter can we viewed or downloaded by following the link below:

-For more information about our Curriculum, please contact Miss Ferris, Associate Vice Principal via her email address which can be found on the ‘Key Staff Contacts’ section of our ‘Contact’ website page here: www.bydales.outwood.com/contact
+For more information about our Curriculum, please contact Ms Ferris, Vice Principal via her email address which can be found on the ‘Key Staff Contacts’ section of our ‘Contact’ website page here: www.bydales.outwood.com/contact